Associate Professor Michelle Gander

 GPO Box 2100, Adelaide 5001, South Australia

-I am an Associate Professor in Sociology and Dean (People & Resources) in the College of Humanities, Arts & Social Sciences.
-I have extensive experience in leadership, online learning and academic administration.
+I am the Dean (People & Resources) and Deputy Executive Dean in the College of Humanities, Arts & Social Sciences.
 As Dean (People & Resources), I am responsible for organisational culture, wellbeing, work health and safety, and workload, with overall accountability for all things people related.
-As part of the leadership team, I am also responsible for strategy development and implementation, domestic and international student recruitment, and business development including working with the Colleges’ industry advisory board.
+As Deputy ED, I am responsible for strategy development and implementation.

 I have taught various management topics from foundations of management and governance to organisational behaviour, and organisational design and culture.
 I have also taught under- and post-graduate research methods.

 I am a leading researcher and acknowledged expert in the field of career management within higher education in Australia and the UK.
 I apply a sociological lens to career theory to extend thinking on how individuals establish and manage their careers within organisational structures and power relationships.
-I publish in top career journals including Gender, Work and Organisation (Q1 and ACBD = A), Career Development International (Q1 and ACBD = B), and Australian Journal of Career Development (ACBD = B).
+I publish in top career journals including Gender, Work and Organisation (Q1, top 10% and ACBD = A), Career Development International (Q1, top 10% and ACBD = B), and Australian Journal of Career Development (ACBD = B).

 Qualifications